astronomaestro/ASIIP/README.md

 # Intensity Interferometry Target Planner
 * What this target planner does

 -A general purpose Intensity Interferometry target planner that can be used for a given telescope array.
-It was initally designed for Veritas but can work with any Intensity Interferometry system.
+It was initally designed for VERITAS but can work with any Intensity Interferometry system.

 -Queries 5 different catalogs with custom constraints defined by the user and constructs a master catalog from them.
 It then cross checks found targets with the Bright Star Catalog and SIMBAD to obtain B magnitudes, radial velocities,